TerraWest Conservancy provides a variety of environmental compliance services which include:

 Phase I Environmental Site Assessments (ESA)

 Our hands-on approach enables us to view and complete projects through the lens of our clients.
-Our focal has been and always will be our clients mission, goals, and needs.
+Our focus has been and always will be our client’s mission, goals, and needs.
 As such, we identify “real” environmental concerns, minimize red flags, and resolve as many issues during the Phase I ESA as possible.

 Phase I ESA includes